STHLabUOL/CrossCompareSICforIBFD/README.md

 # Cross-Comparison of Neural Architectures and Data Sets for Digital Self-Interference Modeling

 This respository contains the scripts and notebooks used in [1] for training and evaluating models for digital self-interference cancellation.
-Note that this includes scripts and code snippets from [\[3\]](https://github.com/abalatsoukas/fdnn).
+This includes scripts and code snippets from [\[3\]](https://github.com/abalatsoukas/fdnn).

 The code was developed for Python 3.7.10 and using Tensorflow 2.4.0.
 You can use <b>py_environment.yml</b> to recreate our python environment.
 Note, however, that this may include some dependencies that are not strictly needed in the context of this project.